friendly-bits/POSIX-arrays/README.md

 ## Details
 - The arrays can hold strings that have any characters in them, including whitespaces and newlines.
 - For indexed arrays, indices start at 0.
-- As is default for shells, if you request a value corresponding to an index or to a key that has not been set previously, the functions will output an empty string and not return an error.
+- As is default for shells, if you request a value corresponding to an index or to a key that has not been set previously, the functions output an empty string and do not return an error.
-- Similarly, if you request a value from an array that has not been created, the functions output an empty string and not return an error.
+- Similarly, if you request a value from an array that has not been created, the functions output an empty string and do not return an error.
 - The indexed array effectively works as a sparse array, so indices do not have to be sequential.
-- The declare functions are not necessary to create an array.
+- The initialize and declare functions are not necessary to create an array.
 It's just a way to set N elements in one command.
 You can create an array by calling any function that stores a value in the array.
-- For indexed arrays, assigning en empty string as a value of an element unsets the element.
 - Assigning an empty string as a value doesn't unset the array element.
 This mimics the behavior of Bash arrays.
 To unset an element, use the `unset_[x]_arr_el()` functions.
 - Functions provide output via a variable because this way the performance is better, in some cases much better.